Have you ever asked yourself, how much protein should I eat in a day? If yes, you’re not alone.

 There’re many ways to increase your daily protein intake.

 The best way is to simply eat more protein through your diet.
-The best sources of protein are whole foods such as lean meats, eggs, chicken, fish, soy products, spirulina.
+The best sources of protein are whole foods such as ground beef, lean meats, eggs, chicken, fish, soy products, spirulina.
 You can easily add them to your diet.

 You can choose to eat animal sources or plant sources of protein.
 It doesn’t make a huge difference as long as you eat more protein to meet your daily requirement.
 Try this Tuna and chickpea salad, it contains 30g of high quality protein per serving.